$0 Colorado Dispute Letter Starter Kit

 3. Refusing to Implement a Transfer IEP

-When a student with an existing IEP transfers to a Colorado charter school, the receiving school must implement the existing IEP immediately — or develop a new IEP within 30 days that provides comparable services.
+When a student with an existing IEP transfers to a Colorado charter school, the receiving school must provide comparable services during the interim period while it determines whether to adopt the existing IEP or develop a new IEP.
 Some charters ignore transfer IEPs entirely, claiming they need to "do their own evaluation first."

 Why it's illegal: ECEA Rule 4.02(8) requires comparable services during the interim period.
 The charter cannot wait weeks or months while your child goes without services.

-What to do: Send a Prior Written Notice demand within the first week.
-If the charter hasn't convened an IEP team meeting within 30 days, file a state complaint citing the specific service minutes your child has missed.
+What to do: Send a Prior Written Notice request promptly if the charter proposes or refuses a covered action.
+If comparable services are not provided, file a state complaint citing the specific service minutes your child has missed.

 4. Claiming Staffing Shortages Excuse Service Reductions